formthefog/formation/formation-docs/docs/api/index.md

 ### Formnet API

 The [Formnet API](./formnet/index.md) manages the network layer of the Formation protocol, handling WireGuard-based encrypted connections between nodes and instances.

+## OpenAPI Specifications

+For developers who prefer standard API specifications, we provide [OpenAPI specifications](./openapi/index.md) for all our services.
+These specifications can be used with tools like Swagger UI, Postman, or OpenAPI Generator to facilitate integration with your applications.

 ## Authentication